 - Fractures – Commonly caused by osteoporosis, fractured vertebrae can be very painful

 When back pain does not improve after 3 days, or is a result of an accident or injury, it’s important to seek medical guidance.
-Only an expert like Dr. Gravori can come up with the best possible treatment protocol required for your specific condition.
+Only an expert such as those at ProMedSPINE can come up with the best possible treatment protocol required for your specific condition.

-Surgery for back pain is performed only in severe cases when the underlying condition requires it.
+Surgery is performed only in severe cases when the underlying condition requires it.
 Surgical options for these underlying conditions include:

 - Disc Replacement Surgery